kubernetes-sigs/kueue/keps/1136-provisioning-request-support/README.md

 of retries is 3, and the interval between attempts grows exponentially, starting from 1min (1, 2, 4 min).

+* Requeue the Workload if ClusterAutoscaler sets condition `Provisioned=False`, and the time defined in `.timeoutStrategy.timeoutInSeconds` has passed

 The definition of `ProvisioningRequestConfig` is relatively simple and is based on what can be set in `ProvisioningRequest`.